 - Border and Coastal Security

-- The Pakistan Rangers and Pakistan Coast Guard are primarily responsible for securing borders and coastal regions against smuggling and illegal immigration.
+- The Pakistan Rangers and Pakistan Coast Guard have the primary responsibility to secure borders against smuggling.
+They also protect coastal regions to prevent illegal immigration.

 - Drug Enforcement